codesharedot/bitcoin-gold-price/README.md

-# trueusd price
+# qtum price

-Gets the trueusd price with Python (from JSON).
+Gets the qtum price with Python (from JSON).

 https://pythonbasics.org